sebastianlujan/arg25-Projects/invisible-zkevvm/README.md

 You'll update your progress weekly **in the same PR**, so mentors and reviewers can track your journey end-to-end.

 ## Project Title

 **zkEvvm - Stylus Smart Contract Project**

 ## Team

-- Team/Individual Name: Sebastian Lujan
+- Team/Individual Name: Sebastian Lujan Artur Vargas
-- GitHub Handles: sebastianlujan
+- GitHub Handles: @sebastianlujan @ArturVargas
-- Devfolio Handles:
+- Devfolio Handles: sebas_eth 0xVato

 ## Project Description
 _What are you building and why does it matter?
 Explain the core problem and your proposed solution._